 Fund NAV impairment has been calculated allowing for no erosion to aggregate deductibles.
 These deductibles may have been impaired by past events, subsequently actual returns may be materially different.
 Projections are based on the gross performance of SCBF USD shares, excluding investment management fees and Fund expenses.
 Actual returns will be subject to management fees and fund expenses.
 Past performance is no guarantee of future returns.
 Risk figures, forecasts and projections ("the Figures") are based on SIP LLP's internal models and assumptions, which are derived from the Market (Raw) View of Risk.
 The Figures are subject to certain risks and assumptions, do not reflect actual performance and are not a guarantee of future performance.
 Please see the Important Notices and Definitions section at the end of this document for full disclaimers.
 1. 12 month forward looking gross of fees return distribution.
 Actual returns will be subject to management fees and fund expenses.
 2. Yield is gross and calculated on Fund's assets.
 Actual returns will be subject to fees and expenses.
-3. Historical event analysis is a scenario simulation utilising estimated modelled loss amounts as reported in the offering materials relating to each current position.
+3. Median Projected Return (net) is defined as the mid-point on the portfolio net returns distribution curve.
+Median Projected returns are net of annual management fee (65bps) and Fund expenses (capped at 25bps).
+4. Historical event analysis is a scenario simulation utilising estimated modelled loss amounts as reported in the offering materials relating to each current position.
+5. Contribution to Expected Loss may not sum to 100% due to rounding.